U.S. citizen detained as China pharma probe spreads

 He declined to say which company the individual was associated with.

-The latest moves by Chinese officials underline the country's tough stance on corruption and high prices in the pharmaceutical industry, as it unrolls wider healthcare access and faces an estimated $1 trillion healthcare bill by 2020.
+The latest moves by Chinese officials underline the country's tough stance on corruption and high prices in the pharmaceutical industry, as it unrolls wider healthcare access and faces an estimated $1 trillion (650 billion pounds) healthcare bill by 2020.

 "Momentum is gathering and if you are a big international firm, then you're a good example to be held up.
 This is a wake-up call for the rest of the industry," said Jeremy Gordon, director of China Business Services, a risk management company focusing on China.